-A Physiotherapist from Community Therapy will see the participant at their home to conduct an initial assessment.
+A Physiotherapist from Community Therapy will see the person at their home to conduct an initial assessment.
 The assessment usually takes between 60-90 minutes to complete.

-The initial assessment will involve communicating about the clinical (or NDIS) plan and any medical records relating to the participant’s state.
-We will begin to understand what goals the participants wants to move towards, as well as the therapy utilised.
+The initial assessment will involve communicating about the clinical (or NDIS) plan and any medical records relating to the person’s health conditions.
+We will begin to understand what goals the person wants to move towards, as well as the therapy that should be utilised.

-After the initial assessment, the following sessions involve performing the exercises and/or rehabilitation program.
+After the initial assessment, the following sessions involve performing Physiotherapy, exercise and/or rehabilitation programs.

-The Physiotherapist will provide self-directed exercises that are safe for participants to complete, either independently or with the assistance of a family member, care staff or other.
+The Physiotherapist will provide self-directed exercises that are safe for clients to complete, either independently or with the assistance of a family member, care staff or other.

-The Physiotherapist will visit the participant at an agreed frequency.
+The Physiotherapist will visit the client at an agreed frequency.